edmundsj/rcwa/README.md

 What this package can do
 ===========================
-- Calculate reflectance, transmittance, and scattering parameters from stacks of planar thin films
+- Calculate reflectance, transmittance, amplitude reflection coefficients, and scattering parameters from stacks of planar thin films
-- Simulate diffraction efficiencies, scattering matrices from 1D diffraction gratings
+- Simulate reflectance, transmittance, diffraction efficiencies, scattering matrices from 1D diffraction gratings
-- Simulate diffraction efficiencies, scattering matrices from 2D photonic crystals
+- Simulate reflectance, transmittance, diffraction efficiencies, scattering matrices from 2D photonic crystals
+- All these can be calculated fon incident plane waves with any polarization (linear, circular, elliptical), angle of incidence (phi and theta) and wavelength

 Getting Started